clj-easy/graal-build-time/README.md

 ## Usage

+For you `native-image` build:
+1. If you are using a global `--intialize-at-build-time`, remove it.
+2. Include this library on your classpath.
+This is typically done by simply adding this library to your project dependencies (see clojars link above).

-Just include this library on your classpath in your native-image build, that's it.
-During the image build you will see a line of output like:
+During the image build, you will a line of output like:

     Registering packages for build time initialization: clojure, clj_easy